xrd/apiai-number-genie-nodejs/TESTING_AND_REFACTORING.md

 - [x] make debugging easier: replace `console.log( "functionName" )` with `console.log( arguments.callee.name )` code to retrieve that automatically if debug variable is set.
 - [ ] No globals (comes from modular and testable code)
 - [ ] Make the code readable
+  * start with simple to read index.js and then move other code to modular pieces
   * Configuration is immense, move this to its own module
   * Make functions < 10 lines long for readability.